 Marko Markis is owner and creator of Handball GK Training, a comprehensive centre for elite handball goalkeepers to enhance performance and prevent injury.
-Handball GK Training is revolutionising coaching methods through the use of cutting edge technology, incorporating inertial motion capture into his client analysis.
+Handball GK Training is revolutionizing coaching methods through the use of cutting edge technology, incorporating inertial motion capture into his client analysis.

 Marko’s work spans nine years across several countries, analyzing goalkeepers from Croatian, Slovenian, and Swedish national teams.
-During his work, Marko has developed two unique research fields; he’s become the first person in Handball to use high-end technology to assess delay in action time, and electromyography—the measure of electrical activity in muscle tissue.
-Upon his initial experimentations with inertial motion capture, Marco quickly realised its potential as an addition to his extensive analysis, subsequently pushing his research to new heights.
+During his work, Marko has developed two unique research fields; he’s become the first person in Handball to use high-end technology to assess delay in action time, and electrocardiography—the measure of electrical activity in muscle tissue.
+Upon his initial experimentations with inertial motion capture, Marco quickly realized its potential as an addition to his extensive analysis, subsequently pushing his research to new heights.

-“I first realised the possible benefits of motion capture for training analysis through my own studies and research – I wanted to form a really modern and accurate approach to my training style.
+“I first realized the possible benefits of motion capture for training analysis through my own studies and research – I wanted to form a really modern and accurate approach to my training style.
 There’s a technology gap in Handball that I’m filling, and inertial motion capture opens doors to greater biometric analysis.”

 Data collection that could be realistically validated became a key component for Marko when finding the right solution, with other systems failing to meet the desired margin of error.